mm6683/SHCA-User-Checker/README.md

 ## Deploying with Wrangler (if using the existing deploy command)

-The included `wrangler.jsonc` points to the `public/` folder as the assets directory.
-Running `npm run deploy` (or `npx wrangler deploy`) will deploy the static assets using that configuration.
+The included `wrangler.jsonc` points to the `public/` folder as the assets directory and enables a Worker proxy for Roblox requests.
+Running `npm run deploy` (or `npx wrangler deploy`) will deploy the static assets and the proxy Worker using that configuration.

 ## Notes